mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### 5. Product not covered by the license key

-This error indicates that the product you are trying to use is not covered by the license key.
+This error indicates that the component you are trying to use is not covered by your current license.
 This happens if you try to use `ChartsPro` or `TreeViewPro` with a license that does not cover these products.

 To solve the issue, you can [purchase a license](https://mui.com/r/x-get-license/) that covers the product you are trying to use.